Izumi Suzuki: Life

-In 1986, Suzuki committed suicide at the age of thirty-six by hanging herself at home.
-The timing of her death is a preoccupation of "The Unfertilized Egg," a short story by Junko Hasegawa, in which the main character, Moriko, who is also thirty-six, is haunted by the fact that Suzuki, Princess Diana and Marilyn Monroe all died at the same age, before their beauty or their powers waned.

 Writing

+In 1970, Suzuki was shortlisted for the Bungakukai Prize for New Writers, and from 1971 devoted herself to writing.
+In 1975, thanks to an introduction from the science fiction author Taku Mayumura, she published her first sci-fi short story, "Trial Witch," in S-F Magazine.
+She had initially met Mayumura when she made an appearance on the late-night television program 11PM in 1970, during which he suggested she try reading science fiction.

-Suzuki belongs to the "Second Generation" of SF writers active in the 1970s, who broke free from the influence of American science fiction and developed an irreverent style all their own.
-Critic and scholar Takayuki Tatsumi calls Suzuki an "originator of the 'Sf of Manners,' who makes the most of her well-developed camp sensibility."
-SF critic Nozomi Ōmori, a translator of Ted Chiang and Rudy Rucker, has described her 1982 story "Hey, It's a Love Psychadelic!" as a forerunner of cyberpunk.
+Suzuki belongs to the "Second Generation" of science fiction writers active in the 1970s, who broke free from the influence of American science fiction and developed an irreverent style all their own.
+Critic and scholar Takayuki Tatsumi calls Suzuki an "originator of the 'SF of Manners,' who makes the most of her well-developed camp sensibility."
+SF critic Nozomi Ōmori, a translator of Ted Chiang and Rudy Rucker, has described her 1982 story "Hey, It's a Love Psychedelic!" as a forerunner of cyberpunk.

+The sensibility of Suzuki's science fiction has occasionally been likened to drag.
+Her work has also drawn comparison to the writing of Octavia Butler for its prescience about advanced technologies.

 Acting

+Although her acting career was brief, Suzuki's work was varied, and she appeared in both pink films and on stage as a member of Tenjō Sajiki, the avant-garde theater troupe co-founded by Shūji Terayama.

-Suzuki appeared in a number of pink films in 1970 under the name Naomi Asaka, beginning with her debut, A Virgin at Play.
-That same year she appeared in Violence Without a Cause, directed by Kōji Wakamatsu, and in the film adaptation of George Akiyama's controversial manga Zeni Geba, which was directed by Yoshinori Wada.
-Her only film appearance after 1971's Throw Away Your Books, Rally in the Streets, directed by Shūji Terayama, appears to have been a 52-minute 16mm film called 家獣 House Beast, which was directed by Teiji Aoyama and released in 1979.
+In 1970, she appeared in a number of pink films under the name Naomi Asaka, beginning with her debut, A Virgin at Play, as well as Violence Without a Cause, directed by Kōji Wakamatsu, and the film adaptation of George Akiyama's controversial manga Zeni Geba, directed by Yoshinori Wada.
+On stage, Suzuki was a member of the cast of Tenjō Sajiki's 1970 play 人力飛行機ソロモン The Man-powered Plane Solomon.
+In January 1971 the troupe presented "Izumi Suzuki's Avant-Garde Theater Week," during which they staged her plays ある種の予感 A Kind of Premonition and マリィは待っている Marie is Waiting.
+Later that year, she accompanied Tenjō Sajiki to Paris and Amsterdam.

+After the 1971 feature Throw Away Your Books, Rally in the Streets, directed by Shūji Terayama, her only film appearance appears to have been a 52-minute 16mm film called 家獣 House Beast, which was directed by Teiji Aoyama and released in 1979.
 The film has not been screened since the 1980s, however, and may be lost.

+In popular culture

+The timing of Suzuki's death is a preoccupation of "The Unfertilized Egg," a short story by Junko Hasegawa, in which the main character, Moriko, who is also thirty-six, is haunted by the fact that Suzuki, Princess Diana and Marilyn Monroe all died at the same age, before their beauty or their powers waned.